 Pamper your roses

 Roses are a spoiled lot.
+Why else would there be so many beautiful rose quotes?
 As they require an inch of water weekly, you must regularly water them.
 When watering, ensure you aim your spray at the lower part of the plant and not on the leaves directly.
 This achieves a two-fold purpose: it helps to prevent the occurrence of fungal diseases such as Black Spot and also gets rid of insects breeding on the plant’s lower parts.
 Organic fertilizers, such as manure, remain the safest bet.
 Inorganic fertilizers are fine, as long as you don’t over-fertilize.
 A thick layer of mulch around the base of your plant also comes in handy to prevent weed growth and retain moisture.

 Discipline in rose-speak simply means pruning.
 During summer, remove the weaker, older growth as well as sickly, dead or weak branches.
 Cut back tall canes to about 18-24 inches above the ground.
 This helps in ensuring the continuous bloom and survival of your roses.